durgesh07-git/CODTECH-Task1/README.md

 - **Grade Management**:The program stores the grades in a list, allowing for dynamic addition of grades.
                        It validates the input to ensure that grades are numeric and fall within the acceptable range (0 to 100).

-     -**Calculations**:
+- **Calculations**:

- -**Average Grade**: The program calculates the average of the entered grades.
+- **Average Grade**: The program calculates the average of the entered grades.

- -**Letter Grade**: Based on the average, it determines the corresponding letter grade (A, B, C, D, F).
+- **Letter Grade**: Based on the average, it determines the corresponding letter grade (A, B, C, D, F).

- -**GPA Calculation**: The program computes the GPA by dividing the average grade by 20, assuming a scale where 100 corresponds to a GPA of 5.0.
+- **GPA Calculation**: The program computes the GPA by dividing the average grade by 20, assuming a scale where 100 corresponds to a GPA of 5.0.

--**Output**:The program displays the list of grades, the average grade, the letter grade, and the GPA to the user in a formatted manner.
+- **Output**:The program displays the list of grades, the average grade, the letter grade, and the GPA to the user in a formatted manner.

 ### Technologies Used
--**Programming Language**: Java Programming
+- **Programming Language**: Java Programming

--**Data Structures**:ArrayList for dynamic storage of grades.
+- **Data Structures**:ArrayList for dynamic storage of grades.
                 List interface for abstraction and flexibility.

--**Input Handling**: Scanner class for reading user input from the console.
+- **Input Handling**: Scanner class for reading user input from the console.

--**Control Structures**:Loops for repeated input until the user decides to exit.
+- **Control Structures**:Loops for repeated input until the user decides to exit.
                    Conditional statements for input validation and grade classification.

 ### Key Insights
--**User -Friendly Design**: The program is designed to be interactive and user-friendly, providing clear prompts and feedback to the user.
+- **User -Friendly Design**: The program is designed to be interactive and user-friendly, providing clear prompts and feedback to the user.
 This enhances the overall user experience.

--**Input Validation**: The inclusion of input validation ensures that the program handles erroneous inputs gracefully, preventing crashes and providing informative messages to guide the user.
+- **Input Validation**: The inclusion of input validation ensures that the program handles erroneous inputs gracefully, preventing crashes and providing informative messages to guide the user.

--**Educational Tool**: This program serves as a practical educational tool for students and educators, allowing them to track academic performance and understand grading systems.
+- **Educational Tool**: This program serves as a practical educational tool for students and educators, allowing them to track academic performance and understand grading systems.

--**Scalability**: The program can be easily extended to include additional features, such as saving grades to a file, calculating weighted averages, or handling multiple students, making it a versatile tool for
+- **Scalability**: The program can be easily extended to include additional features, such as saving grades to a file, calculating weighted averages, or handling multiple students, making it a versatile tool for educational purposes.
-                  educational purposes.

 ### Conclusion